-The Queensland Government's Land Restoration Fund (LRF) aims to expand carbon farming in the state by supporting land-sector projects that deliver additional environmental, social and economic and First Nations co-benefits.
+The Queensland Government's Land Restoration Fund (LRF) is expanding carbon farming in the state by supporting land-sector projects that deliver environmental, socio-economic and First Nations co-benefits.

 The priority areas for investment are outlines in the LRF Priority Investment Plan (the PIP).
 These are: